 - is knowingly concerned in or a party to a contravention of a civil penalty provision, or

-6.10 Where conduct contravenes more than one civil penalty provision, proceedings may be commenced in relation to each contravention; however, the entity (or person) cannot be liable for more than one penalty in relation to that conduct (Privacy Act s 80Y; My Health Records Act s 79 (see also Part 4 of the Regulatory Powers Act)).
+6.14 Where conduct contravenes more than one civil penalty provision, proceedings may be commenced in relation to each contravention; however, the entity (or person) cannot be liable for more than one penalty in relation to that conduct (Privacy Act s 80U; My Health Records Act s 79 and s 56EU(6) of the Competition and Consumer Act (see also Part 4 of the Regulatory Powers Act)).

-6.11 Where an entity (or person) contravenes a single civil penalty provision multiple times, the court may award a single civil penalty order.
-However, the amount of that penalty cannot exceed the sum of the maximum penalties that could be ordered if a separate civil penalty order was made for each contravention (Privacy Act s 80Z; My Health Records Act s 79 (see also Part 4 of the Regulatory Powers Act)).
+6.15 Where an entity (or person) contravenes a single civil penalty provision multiple times, the court may award a single civil penalty order.
+However, the amount of that penalty cannot exceed the sum of the maximum penalties that could be ordered if a separate civil penalty order was made for each contravention (Privacy Act s 80U; My Health Records Act s 79 and s 56EV(1) of the Competition and Consumer Act (see also s 85 of the Regulatory Powers Act)).

 Purpose and key features of seeking a civil penalty order

-6.13 The OAIC will not seek a civil penalty order for all contraventions of a civil penalty provision in the Privacy Act or My Health Records Act.
+6.17 The OAIC will not seek a civil penalty order for all contraventions of a civil penalty provision in the Privacy Act, My Health Records Act or the privacy safeguards.
 The OAIC is unlikely to seek a civil penalty order for minor or inadvertent contraventions, where the entity or person responsible for the contravention has cooperated with the investigation and taken steps to avoid future contraventions.

 Who can be liable for a civil penalty?

-6.15 A civil penalty order under the My Health Records Act can only be made against ‘a person’.
-This term includes both individuals and participants in the My Health Record system, such as registered repository operators, portal operators and healthcare provider organisations.
+6.19 A civil penalty order under the My Health Records Act can only be made against ‘a person’.
+This term includes both individuals and participants in the My Health Record system, such as registered repository operators, portal operators and healthcare provider organisations

 Applicable mental elements